-- Furnishing Skills - Cert 3 Engineering Technical

-- Solve design based problems using a range of materials and techniques - Learn to use tools effectively to manufacture a finished product - Learn correct techniques for working with wood - Develop safe work habits in an industrial workshop and with power tools - Develop skills and knowledge of CNC machines and software, including laser cutters.

-Assessment is undertaken throughout the course through practical projects, tests and design portfolios.

-This course caters to students who are practical and enjoy solving design challenges while working with their hands with various materials, machines and cutting-edge industrial technology.

-Industrial Design, Product Design, Trades - Carpentry and Furnishings.

-Student will supply a laptop and stationery and will purchase an exam workbook; College will supply texts and practical materials.
+Pathways to Senior Subjects Furnishing Skills Cert III Engineering Technical Learning experiences Students will: Solve design based problems using a range of materials and techniques Learn to use tools effectively to manufacture a finished product Learn correct techniques for working with wood Develop safe work habits in an industrial workshop and with power tools Develop skills and knowledge of CNC machines and software, including laser cutters.
+Assessment Assessment is undertaken throughout the course through practical projects, tests and design portfolios.
+This subject caters to This course caters to students who are practical and enjoy solving design challenges while working with their hands with various materials, machines and cutting-edge industrial technology.
+Career Aspirations Industrial Design, Product Design, Trades - Carpentry and Furnishings.
+Resources required Student will supply a laptop and stationery and will purchase an exam workbook; College will supply texts and practical materials.